Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Introduction

 Consider, for example, a mobile manipulator that needs to move an object from $\mathit{Table}_1$ to $\mathit{Table}_2$ and finally move to a dedicated $\mathit{Exit}$ location, as shown in \Cref{fig:intro}a.
 In such a scenario, the robot needs to move in sequence to $\mathit{Table}_1$, perform a grasping action, move to $\mathit{Table}_2$ while holding the object, perform a placing action, and finally move to the $\mathit{Exit}$.
 To perform this autonomously, the robot would need to a) compute a high level plan, given by a \textit{sequence of actions}, while considering its capabilities and its goal, and b) decide how to perform each action, by selecting a suitable \textit{low-level controller}.
 The robot could, for example, approach $\mathit{Table}_1$ from the right or from the left side, it could go around the obstacle in many different ways, or even better, it could exploit the geometry of the ramp-shaped obstacle to achieve its goal faster.
 However, the robot's ability to decide how to perform actions is limited by the type of controllers available and the \textit{action parameters} that define the motions generated by the controllers.
 For example, grasp actions can use full-body geometric controllers which take as input desired final end-effector poses.
 Move actions can use path planning algorithms such as $A^*$ with a final position as input parameter.

 Solving these TAMP problems is computationally expensive and could require extensive modeling.
 The robot has to come up with a sequence of actions for the plan, suitable action parameters, and also evaluate whether such a plan is feasible and efficient.
 Consequently, TAMP problems require the robot to consider the large combinatorial set of possible plans that accomplish the high-level task specification, as well as the set of possible action parameters.
-To deal with such large planning spaces in a computationally efficient way, most TAMP algorithms use simplifications and abstractions, such as discretized state spaces \cite{garrett_pddlstream_2020}, simplified dynamics \cite{thomason_task_2022}, or limited modeling of contacts \cite{toussaint_differentiable_2018}, if any.
+To deal with such large planning spaces in a computationally efficient way, most TAMP algorithms use simplifications and abstractions, such as sampling-based discretization of the state space \cite{garrett_pddlstream_2020}, simplified dynamics \cite{thomason_task_2022}, or limited modeling of contacts \cite{toussaint_differentiable_2018}, if any.
+Furthermore, sampling-based TAMP approaches typically rely on rejection-sampling ``streams'' (generators) to synthesize continuous parameters.
+While effective for geometric constraints, these streams become inefficient when valid parameters lie in narrow manifolds determined by complex dynamics.

 These assumptions and simplifications come at the cost that the resulting plans may not adequately account for the dynamics or complex contacts necessary to reliably perform the task.
 Additionally, when ignoring the effect of the robot's low-level controllers, such approaches may obtain suboptimal or even infeasible plans for the real system.